JuliaComputing/FemtoCleaner.jl/README.md

 is the right place.
 If you want to contribute additional deprecation rewrites, please do so at https://github.com/Keno/Deprecations.jl.

+## Deployment of the publicly hosted copy

+The publicly hosted copy of FemtoCleaner is automatically deployed from the master branch of this repository whenever a new commit to said branch is made.

 ## Setting up a development copy of femtocleaner

 It is possible to set up a copy of femtocleaner to test changes to the codebase